Yi-Jiahe/advent-of-code-2022/reflections/day_16.md

 Not sure how much benefit the optimization will offer anyway.

 Opening a valve takes 1 minute, meaning the flow rate from the valve to be opened cannot be added in the step when it is opened.

+# Part 2

+Looks like brute force is not going to cut it.

+Perhaps I'll give the weighted graph optimization a go.